 As their positions are so large, they are always entered over time so as to not reveal their hand.
 This leads us to the first step in the process, accumulation of a position.

-Unlike you and I, because of the sheer volume banks push they must enter positions during times most people would term as consolidation or range bound markets.
+Accumulation: Unlike you and I, because of the massive volume banks control they must enter positions over time that often show visibly as range-bound or sideways price action.

-These periods of consolidation are what we call accumulation as they are areas where smart money enters or ‘accumulates’ their desired position over time.
+We call this accumulation as they are areas where smart money frequently enters or ‘accumulates’ their desired position over multiple hours or longer.

 What comes after this period of accumulation?

 Manipulation: Over the last decade of educating traders I’ve heard many forex traders say that it feels as if they are entering the market at exactly the wrong time.

 Many traders feel as if the market is just waiting for them to enter before it instantly turns the opposite direction.
 Not only is that true, but this crucial step we term as ‘market manipulation’ is critical to tracking banking activity in the forex market.

 The first point I want to mention is that we use the term ‘market manipulation’ but you could just as accurately describe it as a searching for liquidity, a trapping move, stop hunt, etc.